hushicai/esctags/README.md

 c	/Users/hushicai/data/test/esctags-sample/b.js	/^c$/;"	p	line:20	context:b
 ```

-It can also work with amdjs and cmdjs.
+It can also work with amdjs and commonjs module.